howardjake/rock-paper-scissors-ML-player/README.md

 # Rock Paper Scissors

-This is the Solution to a coding challenge that is created by freeCodeCamp in the Machine Learning with Python Course.
+This is the Solution to a coding challenge that is created by freeCodeCamp in the "Machine Learning with Python" Course.

 Using a randomized training algorithm paired with a Markov Model algorithm the player function int RPS.py can on average achieve just upward of 60% win rate against the bots that freeCodeCamp supplies.